MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

   Organizational leaders can help by shielding the team members who are actively investigating or mitigating an incident.

-- **Define your escalation processes.** Ensure that your teams are clear about how problems are escalated to different levels of support.

-  For many SaaS solutions, the end customer communicates with your frontline support team, who in turn communicates with your engineering team.
-If you have this type of structure, ensure customers understand who they should interact with, and why it's important that they don't circumvent the processes.

-  Ensure that your engineering team understands when and how to communicate with any vendors they might need assistance from, including Microsoft's support team.

 - **Plan for effective communication to customers.** Proactive messaging, like a publicly accessible service status page, helps your customers to understand the nature of an incident and also reduces the volume of support cases from customers who have similar issues.